AC Optimal Power Flow

 The balance field contains references to the equality constraints associated with the active and reactive power balance equations defined for each bus.
 These constraints ensure that the total active and reactive power injected by the generators matches the total active and reactive power demanded at each bus.

 The constant term in the active power balance equations is determined by the active keyword within the addBus! function, which defines the active power demanded at the bus.
-We can access the references to the active power balance constraints using the following code snippet:
+Access the references to the active power balance constraints using the following code snippet:

 Similarly, the constant term in the reactive power balance equations is determined by the reactive keyword within the addBus! function, which defines the reactive power demanded at the bus.
-We can access the references to the reactive power balance constraints using the following code snippet:
+Access the references to the reactive power balance constraints using the following code snippet:

 During the execution of functions that add or update power system components, these constraints are automatically adjusted to reflect the current configuration of the power system, for example: